 If you’re looking for a pair of audiophile true wireless earbuds, you can’t go wrong with the Cambridge Audio Melomania 1s.
 They look great, feel comfortable, and the sound quality on offer is fantastic.

-They may not have the noise cancelation technology offered by the Sony WF-1000XM3 Wireless Earbuds, but they are $100 (around £80) cheaper – and have a superior battery life.
+They may not have the noise cancellation technology offered by the Sony WF-1000XM3 Wireless Earbuds, but they are $100 (around £80) cheaper – and have a superior battery life.

 They certainly outperform the Apple AirPods, in all respects apart from the lack of wireless charging case.
 This is a small price to pay for that exceptional audio quality, though, and we think they represent much better value for money, too.

-- Check out the best wireless earbuds of 2019
+- Want more choice?
+Check out the best wireless earbuds of 2020